65536william/docspring-documentation/docs/guides/template-editor/formulas.md

 ## Intermediate Variables

 You may want to split up a calculation into multiple steps, or re-use the result of one calculation in multiple places.
 You can do this by creating a _Number_ field that is both _Static_ and _Hidden_.

-This field will function as an intermediate "variable" that can be referenced by other formulas, but it will not be part of the API schema, and it is not displayed on the PDF.
+This field will function as an intermediate "variable" that can be referenced by other formulas, but it will not be part of the API schema, nor is it displayed on the PDF.

 ## Example